How to Refinish a Table Farmhouse Style

 How to Refinish a Table Before Photo

 A light sanding was all it took to get this table ready for some milk paint.
-It is important that you sand every surface.
+You must sand every surface.
 Pay special attention to areas covered with lots of paint or any type of varnish.
-You really need to sand these areas well.
+You need to sand these areas well.
 (A smooth surface does not like milk paint and it might peel off in huge chunks if it isn’t sanded.)

 How to Refinish a Table DIY